 A contemporary of Ewan MacColl, Miles wrote his first song, Sea Coal about Hartlepool, at the age of 14, and after hearing the traditional songs of Tyneside, set himself a 20-year task to create a collection for his adopted native Teesside.

-The memorial bursary, which is funded and administered by The English Folk Dance and Song Society (EFDSS) and funded by The Unthanks through fundraising concerts, has been running for 2 years, and will continue to organise events to fund future awards.
+The memorial bursary, which is funded and administered by The English Folk Dance and Song Society (EFDSS) and funded by The Unthanks through fundraising concerts, is now in its 3rd year running and will continue to organise events to fund future awards.

 The inaugural winner was Joe Hammill from Thornaby on Tees.
 The singer songwriter, who fronts the band Cattle & Cane, invested the award in home studio equipment to record his own music.
 The 2016 recipient was the Rachel Hamer Band, a Newcastle folk band with strong links to Teesside.